-- 1. "ARF Seminar on Confidence Building Measures in Cyberspace" by Republic of Korea and Malaysia: 11-12 September 2012, Seoul, Republic of Korea - 2.
-"ARF Workshop on Cyber Security Incident Response" by Australia and Singapore: 6-7 September 2012, Singapore - 3.
-"Proxy Actors in Cyberspace" by United States and Vietnam: 14-15 March 2012, Hoi An, Vietnam

-- 4. ARF Cyber Security Workshop on Measures to Enhance Cyber Security-Legal and Cultural Aspects by China and Malaysia, 11-12 September 2013, Beijing, China - 5.
-"ARF Workshop on Cyber Confidence Building Measures" by Australia and Malaysia, 25-26 March 2014, Kuala Lumpur, Malaysia
+- 1. ARF Seminar on Confidence Building Measures in Cyberspace by Republic of Korea and Malaysia: 11-12 September 2012, Seoul, Republic of Korea - 2.
+ARF Workshop on Cyber Security Incident Response by Australia and Singapore: 6-7 September 2012, Singapore - 3.
+ARF Workshop on Proxy Actors in Cyberspace by United States and Vietnam: 14-15 March 2012, Hoi An, Vietnam - ARF Cyber Security Workshop on Measures to Enhance Cyber Security-Legal and Cultural Aspects by China and Malaysia, 11-12 September 2013, Beijing, China - 5.
+ARF Workshop on Cyber Confidence Building Measures by Australia and Malaysia, 25-26 March 2014, Kuala Lumpur, Malaysia

-- ARF Statement by the Ministers of Foreign Affairs on Cooperation in Ensuring Cyber Security, Phnom Penh, Cambodia, 12 July 2012 - ARF Cybercrime Capacity-Building Conference by United States and Viet Nam, held in Brunei, April 2010 - ARF Virtual Meeting of Experts on Cyber security and Cyber terrorism - The 1st 4th ARF Seminars on Cyber Terrorism, 2004-2007 (13-15 November 2004, Busan, Republic of Korea, 3-5 October 2005, Philippines, 6-8 September 2006, New Delhi, India, 16-19 October 2007, Jeju, Republic of Korea) - ARF Statement on Cooperation in Fighting Cyber Attack and Terrorist Misuse of Cyber Space, Kuala Lumpur, 28 July 2006
+- ARF Statement by the Ministers of Foreign Affairs on Cooperation in Ensuring Cyber Security, Phnom Penh, Cambodia, 12 July 2012 - ARF Cybercrime Capacity-Building Conference by United States and Viet Nam, April 2010, Brunei Darussalam - ARF Virtual Meeting of Experts on Cyber security and Cyber terrorism - The 1st 4th ARF Seminars on Cyber Terrorism, 2004-2007 (13-15 November 2004, Busan, Republic of Korea, 3-5 October 2005, Philippines, 6-8 September 2006, New Delhi, India, 16-19 October 2007, Jeju, Republic of Korea) - ARF Statement on Cooperation in Fighting Cyber Attack and Terrorist Misuse of Cyber Space, Kuala Lumpur, 28 July 2006

-Priority Area #4 Counter Radicalization (2014-2015)
+Priority Area #4 Counter Radicalization (2015-2017)

-Scope: The priority area "Counter radicalization" is aimed at implementing comprehensive approach tackling the spread of violent extremist ideologies especially among the youth, which possibly lead to terrorist attacks, while, taking into account the frequently changing modus operandi of extremist groups.
+Scope: The priority area "counter radicalization" is aimed at implementing a comprehensive approach to tackle the spread of violent extremist ideologies, especially among the youth, which possibly lead to terrorist attacks, while taking into account the frequently changing modus operandi of extremist groups.

-Among others, under this priority area, ARF participating countries may explore cooperative activities/projects in identifying the spread of radical ideologies through various channels such as the internet, religious centres, schools, including institutes of higher education, community social and sports organizations, as well as by inmates in detention centres.
+Among others, under this priority area, ARF participating countries may explore cooperative activities/projects in identifying and countering the spread of radicalization to violence and terrorism through various channels such as the internet, religious centres, schools, including institutes of higher education, community, social and sports organizations, as well as by inmates in detention centres and by violent extremists from abroad.